Shopping for a new account? You may want to consider joining a credit union instead of a bank.

 If the credit union opts to disburse revenue, you get paid dividends.
 You also get to vote about key issues and help elect the board of directors.

-There are more benefits to credit unions, which we’ll cover later.
+There are more benefits, which we’ll cover later.

 Another important aspect of credit unions is location.
 Most credit unions are community-based, with only a few locations to serve members in their local area.